Introduction to Birds and Birding

 Are you starting to notice birds and would like to know more about them?
 Have you been watching birds casually and would now like to take a more structured approach to learning more about them?
 Are you looking for a good excuse to get outside and connect with nature?
 If you answered yes to one or more of these questions, then the Introduction to Birds and Birding Class is possibly the class for you.
 The class is for those who want to take an active role in seeking out birds and learning to identify them.
 (If you’re interested in learning to ID the birds in your backyard but not interested in traveling to different locations to find birds, consider taking the Beginning Backyard Birding class offered by Travis Audubon instead of this class.)
 This class promises to transform your relationship to birds and start you down the road toward a life-long love and enjoyment of birds.
 Instruction will be provided during four classroom sessions and four field trips to popular birding locations around Austin.
 Field trips involve walking on mostly level ground for about a mile or so.
 Attendance at all the classroom sessions and all field trips is highly recommended.

 This workshop is limited to 20 participants.
-The classroom sessions will be held on Wednesday evenings, March 8, 15, 22 and 29 (6:15 – 9:15 PM) likely in a location near 38th St & Guadalupe St. The field trips will be held the following weekend.
-Half of the class will have their field trips on Saturday mornings, March 11, 18, 25 and April 1, and the other half of the class will have their field trips on Sunday mornings, March 12, 19, 26 and April 2.
+The classroom sessions will be held on Tuesday evenings, October 31, November 7, 14 and 28 (6:15 – 9:15 PM) likely in a location near 38th St & Guadalupe St. The field trips will be held the following weekend.
+Half of the class will have their field trips on Saturday mornings, November 4, 11, 18 and December 2, and the other half of the class will have their field trips on Sunday mornings, November 5, 12, 19 and December 3.
+Make-up dates for field trips that get postponed due to weather will be December 9 and 10.
 Field trips will typically start around 7:30 AM and end between 11:30 AM and 2:00 PM.

 Participants will need to bring paper and a pen to the classroom sessions.
 Binoculars, hats, sturdy closed-toe shoes, sunscreen and water are requirements for the field trips.
 There are a limited number of binoculars available for loan to students who don’t already have a pair.
 This is a great opportunity to try out several brands before purchasing your first official pair of birding binoculars.

 This class fills up quickly, so register early.
 Tuition is $95 for TAS members and $110 for non-members.
-If you have questions, contact Shelia email@example.com or at 512-294-0272.
+Registration is available online at www.travisaudubon.org.
+If you have questions, contact Shelia at firstname.lastname@example.org or at 512-294-0272.